treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 # Combination of tag-wahoo.xml and device-theme
 This zoom-appear in combination with the settings in the theme on the device (which can also be applied in cruiser) controls when certain elements are shown on our BOLT/ROAM etc (zoom-min).

-If a element is included in the map beginning from zoom level 10 (zoom-apear in tag-wahoo.xml) but on the device only displayed beginning with zoom level 12 (zoom-min in mapsforge-bolt.xml), the element is only displayed beginning zoom level 12.
+If a element is included in the map beginning from zoom level 10 (zoom-appear in tag-wahoo.xml) but on the device only displayed beginning with zoom level 12 (zoom-min in mapsforge-bolt.xml), the element is only displayed beginning zoom level 12.